behas/lucene-skos/README.md

 ## What is SKOS?

-The [Simple Knowledge Organization System (SKOS)](http://www.w3.org/2004/02/skos/) is a model for expressing controlled structured vocabularies (classification schemes, thesauri, taxonomies, etc.).
-As an application of the [Resource Description Framework (RDF)](http://www.w3.org/RDF/), SKOS allows these vocabularies to be published as dereferenceable resources on the Web, which makes them easy to retrieve and reuse in applications.
-SKOS plays a major role in the ongoing [Linked Data](http://linkeddata.org/) activities and has attracted attention in [several domains](http://www.w3.org/2006/07/SWD/SKOS/reference/20090315/implementation.html).
+The [Simple Knowledge Organization System (SKOS)][skos] is a model for expressing controlled structured vocabularies (classification schemes, thesauri, taxonomies, etc.).
+As an application of the [Resource Description Framework (RDF)][rdf], SKOS allows these vocabularies to be published as dereferenceable resources on the Web, which makes them easy to retrieve and reuse in applications.
+SKOS plays a major role in the ongoing [Linked Data][ld] activities.

 ## What is lucene-SKOS?

-lucene-SKOS is an analyzer module for [Apache Lucene](http://lucene.apache.org/java/docs/index.html) and [Solr](http://lucene.apache.org/solr/).
+lucene-SKOS is an analyzer module for [Apache Lucene 3.x][lucene] and [Solr 3.6.1][solr].
 It takes existing SKOS concepts schemes and performs term expansion for given Lucene documents and/or queries.
 At the moment, the implementation provides custom SKOS [Analyzers](https://lucene.apache.org/core/3_6_0/api/all/org/apache/lucene/analysis/Analyzer.html) and [TokenFilters](https://lucene.apache.org/core/3_6_0/api/all/org/apache/lucene/analysis/TokenFilter.html).
-A SKOS-aware [Similarity](https://lucene.apache.org/core/3_6_0/api/all/org/apache/lucene/search/Similarity.html) implementation that considers the properties of SKOS concepts in ranking is planned for future releases.

 ## Features

 The module supports the following use cases:

- * [UC 1](https://github.com/behas/lucene-SKOS/wiki/UseCases): Expansion of URI terms to SKOS labels]: URI-references to SKOS concepts in given Lucene documents are expanded by the labels behind those concepts.
+ * [UC 1](https://github.com/behas/lucene-SKOS/wiki/UseCases): Expansion of URI terms to SKOS labels: URI-references to SKOS concepts in given Lucene documents are expanded by the labels behind those concepts.

- * [UC2](https://github.com/behas/lucene-SKOS/wiki/UseCases): Expansion of text terms to SKOS labels]: Labels in given Lucene documents, which are defined as preferred concept labels in a given SKOS vocabulary, are expanded by additional labels defined in that vocabulary.
+ * [UC2](https://github.com/behas/lucene-SKOS/wiki/UseCases): Expansion of text terms to SKOS labels: Labels in given Lucene documents, which are defined as preferred concept labels in a given SKOS vocabulary, are expanded by additional labels defined in that vocabulary.

-## Installation and Usage
+## Installation

-The SKOS Analyzer Module can be used with [Apache Lucene](http://lucene.apache.org/java/) and [Solr](http://lucene.apache.org/solr/).
+The SKOS Analyzer Module can be used with [Apache Lucene][lucene] and [Solr][solr].

-### Using lucene-skos with Lucene

-You probably want to use the lucene-SKOS analyzer in an application that already uses Lucene.
-Therefore you must make sure that the analyzer jar `luceneSKOS-VERSION-jar` and all its dependencies (currently only [Jena](http://openjena.org/ )) are located in your classpath (= build path in Eclipse).

-### Binary Installation
+### Download Binaries

 Download and unzip an archive from the [download area](https://github.com/behas/lucene-SKOS/downloads) and copy all contained jars to your applications' classpath.

-### Installation from Source
+### Build from Source

 Make sure you have [Apache Maven](http://maven.apache.org/) installed.
 Verify this as follows: